swastiksh4kla/Arrays/README.md

 git commit -m "message"     (used to commit changes to the repository)

-git push origin main       (used to push commited changes to the repo)
+git push origin main       (used to push commited changes in remote git from local desktop)

+git pull origin main    (used to pull changes from github to local device)

 cd ..       (used to go one step back to the head folder)